Sam Smith Went To Seek Therapy After ‘Traumatic’ Sexual Experiences

-After a number of “traumatic” sexual experiences, British singer-songwriter Sam Smith went and spoke to a therapist.
+After a number of “traumatic” sexual experiences, British singer-songwriter Sam Smith started going to a therapist.
 He admitted these experiences happened after he first ventured into London’s gay scene.

-Sam identifies as non-binary and opened up to GQ Magazine about the difficulties he had to face when coming to terms with his own sexuality according to Music News.
-He is their latest cover star for their GQ Heroes issue.
+Sam identifies as non-binary and opened up to GQ Magazine about the difficulties he had to face when coming to terms with his own sexuality, according to Music News.
+He is their latest cover star for British GQ’s Heroes issue.

-In the interview, Sam reflects on the days when he felt unwelcomed in the LGBTQ+ community which had a huge effect on his views on love and relationships.
+In the interview, Sam reflects on the days when he felt unwelcomed in the LGBTQ+ community, something that had a huge effect on his views about love and relationships.

 “Those first experiences, they weren’t very kind.
 I wasn’t hurt, it wasn’t anything absolutely awful, but it was traumatic,” Smith said sighing.